JPMORGAN INCOME BUILDER FUND

 Investments in derivatives may be riskier than other types of investments.
 They may be more sensitive to changes in economic or market conditions than other types of investments.
 Many derivatives create leverage, which could lead to greater volatility and losses that significantly exceed the original investment.

-Commodity investing is subject to greater volatility than investments in traditional securities, particularly if the instruments involve leverage.
-The value of commodity instruments may be affected by changes in overall market movements, commodity index volatility, changes in interest rates, or factors affecting a particular industry or commodity, such as drought, floods, weather, livestock disease, embargoes, tariffs and international economic, political and regulatory developments.
-Use of leveraged commodity-linked derivatives creates an opportunity for increased return but, at the same time, creates the possibility for greater loss.
+Commodity investing is subject to greater volatility than investments in traditional securities, particularly if leveraged.
+Their value may be affected by overall market movements, index volatility, interest rate changes, or factors affecting a particular industry or commodity.
+Use of leveraged derivatives may increase return but also increase the possibility for greater loss.

 The top 10 holdings listed reflect only the Fund's long-term investments.
 Short-term investments are excluded.
 Holdings are subject to change.
 The holdings listed should not be considered recommendations to purchase or sell a particular security.
 Each individual security is calculated as a percentage of the aggregate market value of the securities held in the Fund and does not include the use of derivative positions, where applicable.